 These four wingchairs were recently reupholstered, and when the old fabric was removed, our curator and conservator found a surprise.
 What were thought to be 19th- or early 20th-century reproductions of a distinct 17th-century style of armchair, turned out to be mid 20th-century copies that are so poorly constructed under the upholstery, they might have been intended as props for the stage or a movie set.
 Certainly they look great in and are appropriately scaled for the Great Hall at Rough Point, where they add a bit of whimsy and flair.
 Perhaps that is all that mattered to Doris Duke as well!

 Doris Duke had a great fondness for antique ceramics and even went to the trouble of learning how to properly repair them.
 This piece probably appealed to her both for its complicated technique, known as fahua -- with an outer layer of turquoise blue openwork over a solid container -- and for its subject matter, the Eight Immortals of Chinese mythology celebrating the birthday of the god of longevity in the immortal land, depicted with pine trees and clouds over waves.

 Shown here is one of a set of three tapestries bought by James B. Duke in 1923, shortly after purchasing Rough Point.
-Because they are placed so high on the walls and their wool and silk threads have faded, identifying the subjects can be a little tricky.
-All three tapestries have scenes that evoke imagined pleasures of the nobility in Renaissance Europe, including couples strolling and riding horses surrounded by musicians, a coronation, and a royal engagement -- subjects that are no less entertaining for us today (think Victoria, The Crown, and Meghan and Harry) than they were for owners of drafty castles in the 16th century and then again for early 20th-century builders of Bellevue Avenue mansions.
+All three tapestries have scenes that evoke nobility in Renaissance Europe, including couples strolling and riding horses surrounded by musicians, a coronation, and a royal engagement.